saidvandeklundert/go/interfaces.md

 }
 ```

+The interface is defined as a collection of method signatures.

 The methods are themed 'HumanBehaviors'.
 The `interface` keyword indicates this is an interface.

 This interface right now does not do anything and you cannot call it.
 It is an abstract that merely describes a set of behaviors.